 LG has been producing laptops for many years, but has never been a major player in the market.
-It’s still the case today since they basically sell only one line of laptop: the LG Gram.
-But, oh boy, what a nice ultra thin laptop the LG Gram 15 is.
+It’s still the case today since they basically sell only one line of laptops: the LG Gram.
+But, oh boy, what a nice ultra-thin laptop the LG Gram 15 is.
 If you’re looking for a 15-inch screen in the most portable format possible, this one is a joy to hold and carry around.
 It’s not perfect, but with its premium look, incredibly compact format and good performance, it’s definitively a contender as one of the best ultra portable laptops.

 - Students and people on the road

 - No keyboard backlight & weird webcam placement

 - 15.6" Full HD IPS screen (1920 x 1080)

 - Intel i5 with 8GB of RAM

 - Up to 7 hours of battery life